archiveicon_white.png

 Archived Content

-The Office of Disease Prevention (ODP) archives materials that are more than 3 years old and no longer being updated.
+The Office of Disease Prevention (ODP) archives materials that are no longer being updated.
 Over time, links and other information may have changed.
-We cannot guarantee that all of the links in these materials will be current or accurate.
+We cannot guarantee that all of the information and links in these materials will be current or accurate.

 Methods: Mind the Gap